 South Africa is one of the countries now reporting data.
 Among the estimated 867,290 young people (aged 15 to 24) living with HIV in the country in 2013, 14% accessed ART.
 Of those on ART, around 83% were retained in care and 81% were virally suppressed, which means they are in good health and much less likely to transmit HIV.
 Overall, it is estimated that 10% of young people living with HIV in South Africa in 2013 were virally suppressed.99

 For those who do access treatment, there are some common barriers to its effectiveness.

 Adhering to antiretroviral treatment

-Adherence to ART among young people has increased since 2005, thought to be due to more manageable antiretroviral drugs (ARV), less toxicity, and combined treatment.
-However, adherence support must be scaled up for young people to sustain treatment as a form of prevention, and stop onwards transmission to others.21
+Despite this, adherence to ART among young people has increased since 2005, thought to be due to more manageable antiretroviral drugs (ARV), less toxicity, and combined treatment.
+However, adherence support must be scaled up for young people to sustain treatment as a form of prevention, and stop onwards transmission to others.102

-Treatment adherence is greatest in Africa and Asia (84%), and lowest in North America (53%).
+In 2014, treatment adherence was greatest in Africa and Asia (84%), and lowest in North America (53%).
 One reason for this difference is the variation in ages of maturation.
 It is generally thought that young people mature earlier in Africa and Asia, where they start working and have relationships at a younger age.
-This bears great responsibilities, which may contribute to young people being more responsible for their own healthcare, and adhering to their treatment.21
+Taking on these responsibilities may contribute to young people being more responsible for their own healthcare, and adhering to their treatment.103